Lamb's Chapel v. Center Moriches Union Free School District

-Summary of case
+Case summary

-The case arose in New York, where state law authorized school boards to promulgate regulations for the use of school property outside of school hours.
-The Lamb's Chapel evangelical church sought to show a series of family lectures by James Dobson on school property.
+The case arose in Center Moriches, New York, where state law authorized school boards to promulgate regulations for the use of school property outside of school hours.
+The Lamb's Chapel evangelical church sought to show a series of family lectures by James Dobson on school property belonging to the Center Moriches Union Free School District.
 The local board refused on the grounds that the film "appear[ed] to be church related," 508 U.S. at 389, whereafter the church sued.
 The district court rejected their claims, finding that the school was a limited public forum, and that because "the District had not opened its facilities to organizations similar to Lamb's Chapel for religious purposes, ... the denial ... was viewpoint neutral and, hence, not a violation of the Freedom of Speech Clause."
 Id. at 389-90.
 The Court of Appeals affirmed, and the matter came before the Supreme Court.

 Writing for the court, Justice Byron White observed that the courts below missed the point: "That all religions and all uses for religious purposes are treated alike ... does not answer the critical question whether it discriminates on the basis of to permit school property to be used for the presentation of all views about family issues and child rearing except those dealing with the subject matter from a religious standpoint."
 The subject of the films was permitted; the viewpoint was the problem: "[the] exhibition was denied solely because the series dealt with the subject from a religious standpoint."
 This constituted viewpoint discrimination and could not withstand First Amendment scrutiny.